 However, some research has indicated that it is good to be bored because this state helps boost creativity.

-One way or the other, boredom is something we all have experienced repeatedly throughout our lives, and according to some research, it seems that animals might share this experience with us, too.
+One way or the other, boredom is something we all have experienced repeatedly throughout our lives, and according to some research, it seems that

 “Everybody experiences boredom,” says Sammy Perone, who is an assistant professor at Washington State University in Pullman.
 However, he adds, “some people experience it a lot, which is unhealthy.”